msoe-sisyphus-sd/msoe-sis-wiki/Sprint-Plans/Sprint-4.md

 _May change depending on feedback from product owner meeting 2020-12-18._

+#### Revised Sprint Goal:
+Investigate mapping audio to colors and how to integrate a Python ML model with the existing code base.

 ### Sprint Assumptions

 * Each of the 5 members of the team will be putting in an average of 10 hours/week